John Varvatos: Career

 In late 1999, Varvatos started his company, debuting his first clothing line at the end of 2000 in New York.
 The brand now includes belts, handbags, footwear, eyewear, watches and fragrances.

 In September 2000, within months of showing his first collection, Varvatos opened a freestanding boutique in SoHo.
 The collection is currently distributed in John Varvatos boutiques including the 315 Bowery boutique in the space that formerly housed the underground music club CBGB.

-2009 saw the launch of New York Nights…Direct From the Bowery, a monthly radio show hosted by Varvatos on Sirius XM's The Spectrum channel.
+2009 saw the launch of New York Nights…Direct From the Bowery, a monthly radio show hosted by Varvatos on SiriusXM's The Spectrum channel.
 The show includes songs and interviews from various artists who have influenced Varvatos throughout his career in fashion.

 In 2012, Varvatos joined the cast of celebrity mentors on NBC's Fashion Star, a reality competition series that searched for the next big brand in fashion.
 In 2013, he saw the release of a limited edition Chrysler 300 in his name.
 In 2014, he partnered with Monte Lipman's Republic label to launch John Varvatos Records, initially signing the Zac Brown Band.

 Varvatos credits his early obsession with rock 'n' roll as the catalyst for his interest in fashion.
-The ad campaigns for the main collection, shot by Danny Clinch, have featured such musicians and bands such as Iggy Pop, Alice Cooper, Velvet Revolver, Chris Cornell, Dave Matthews, The Roots, and Green Day.
+The ad campaigns for the main collection, shot by Danny Clinch, have featured musicians and bands such as Iggy Pop, Alice Cooper, Velvet Revolver, Chris Cornell, Dave Matthews, The Roots, and Green Day.

-The John Varvatos company filed for Chapter 11 bankruptcy in May of 2020.
+The John Varvatos company filed for Chapter 11 bankruptcy in May 2020.
 In 2021 Varvatos founded OTD.

-In September of 2023, Varvatos was appointed Chief Design Officer of Under Armour, a publicly traded US performance apparel company founded by Kevin Plank.
+In September 2023, Varvatos was appointed Chief Design Officer of Under Armour, a publicly traded US performance apparel company founded by Kevin Plank.